 Long wait for OLED

-The market researchers at Omdia have a schedule published, which shows Apple's plans for the introduction of OLED displays in various products by 2030.
-While the MacBook Pro will switch to OLED in 2026, the MacBook Air will not follow until 2028.
+Market researchers at Omdia have published a timeline outlining Apple's plans for introducing OLED displays in various products by 2030.
+While the MacBook Pro will switch to OLED in 2026, the MacBook Air isn't scheduled to follow until 2028.
 This puts it two years behind the Pro model.
-In addition, the MacBook Air is one of the last Apple devices to be equipped with OLED.
-Interestingly, even the iPad models will get OLED displays much earlier:
+Furthermore, the MacBook Air is one of the last Apple devices to be equipped with OLED.
+Interestingly, even the iPad models will get OLED displays much sooner:

 - The iPad mini is expected to switch to OLED as early as 2026.